Pilot Plants: Principles of Design, Operation and Maintenance

 - Familiarize yourself with the main design principles of pilot plants, their construction and efficient operation

 - Apply updated information on how to follow the start-up procedures and data acquisition

 - Recognize the need for analysis of capital and operation costs of operation in batch or continuous operation mode

-- Acquire an awareness of safety associated with operation of pilot plants and protection of personnel and environment
+- Acquire an awareness of safety associated with the operation of pilot plants and the protection of personnel and the environment

-- Make your company products more profitable by increasing the reliability of design procedure and data validation
+- Make your company products more profitable by increasing the reliability of design procedures and data validation

-The design of a commercial plant can be risky and very expensive if the available experience is not sufficient enough to scale up the information from bench scale laboratory tests.
-Unless one has extensive experience with similar materials and products, it is very wise approach to verify the laboratory results in a pilot plant.
+The design of a commercial plant can be risky and very expensive if the available experience is not sufficient enough to scale up the information from bench-scale laboratory tests.
+Unless one has extensive experience with similar materials and products, it is a very wise approach to verify the laboratory results in a pilot plant.

-An old saying: "Make your mistakes on a small scale and make your profit on a large scale", can be applied to pilot plants which represent intermediate stage between the laboratory simulation tests and the future industrial plant.
-In these cases, the decision to proceed with the full scale plant project will be based on a proven process, and on a more reliable economic estimate.
+An old saying: "Make your mistakes on a small scale and make your profit on a large scale", can be applied to pilot plants which represent the intermediate stage between the laboratory simulation tests and the future industrial plant.
+In these cases, the decision to proceed with the full-scale plant project will be based on a proven process, and on a more reliable economic estimate.